camclendenin/RESTMan/README.md

 **You're done!**

 This script will automatically pull in your settings from `RestMachine.plist` and generate your endpoints each time your project builds.
+Hit `CMD-B` and then checkout `RestMachineConfig.h` to see your generated config file.

 #### Authentication